newchuyalong/libgdx-learning/Improving-workflow-with-Gradle.md

 Having a multi-project, multi-flavour project, where you want to be running your desktop build very often to check your latest changes.
 Due to how Gradle works (it allows the flexibility of accessing and changing any part of the build from any part of the project), it must configure all projects in a multi-project setup before any task is executed.
 When you have a project with desktop only, this is usually very speedy, but when you add in an android project and a html project the setup time starts to rack up.
 This is especially noticeable in Intellij IDEA.

+## Gradle Wrapper and Updating It
+Essentially, the gradle wrapper (./gradlew) is pretty standard for gradle projects.
+You don't have to use it and can use a system gradle installation.
+But basically, it's a very lightweight wrapper which will download the version of gradle you want into the project dir.
+This means that anyone can just clone your code, run ./gradlew and it will automatically download said version of gradle.
+No need for complex setup, etc.

+Though, gradle releases new versions quite steadily, so over the months/years, the version that is embedded (and stored in your repository), is old.
+A recommended way of making updating this trivial, is adding the following custom gradle task to your top-level build.gradle:

+`task createWrapper(type: Wrapper) {`
+    `gradleVersion = "2.9"`
+`}`

+Now, to update it you can simply enter the gradle version you'd like to create the wrapper for, and run the new gradle task (will show up in your IDE, if you hit refresh, or it automatically does).
+Then just click the 'createWrapper' task.
+You can also run it from the command line, './gradlew createWrapper'.
+Then add the appropriate new/updated files to your project's version control (yes, even the gradle jar file. it's small so shouldn't be an issue).
+This is all how it is typically done, to ease the process of people getting started on your project.

+## Gradle Versions Plugin

+If you're used to Maven, you are probably familiar with this already.
+The Gradle versions plugin allows one to run 'gradle dependencyUpdates' and it will return a list of dependencies you are using that need updating, and what the newest version is (configurable).
+The output can either be text/stdout, json, xml...etc.

+For more info, see: https://github.com/ben-manes/gradle-versions-plugin
 ## Tips to speed up Gradle if you still want IDE integration

 You can try a few things to get running more efficiently: